Wei-Lin Wu's Homepage

 In recent years, I have developed interests in finite model theory, a field in the research of logic in computer science where the themes include

 I study finite model theory in connection to the expressive power of homomorphism counts.
 It is known that a relational structure can be characterized up to isomorphism by homomorphism counts.
 More precisely, given two relational structures A and B, they are isomorphic if and only if hom(C, A) = hom(C, B) for every relational structure C, where hom(C, A) denotes the number of homomorphisms from C to A (likewise for hom(C, B)).
 This result is known as Lovász's Theorem (by L. Lovász).
-A parallel result, due to S. Chaudhuri and M. Y. Vardi, says that A and B are isomorphic if and only if hom(A, C) = hom(B, C) for every relational structure C. These results have motivated the following directions: I'm active in the research of these topics, see the following publications section for more details.
+A parallel result, due to S. Chaudhuri and M. Y. Vardi, says that A and B are isomorphic if and only if hom(A, C) = hom(B, C) for every relational structure C. These results have motivated the following topics: I'm active in the research of these topics, see the following publications section for more details.
 As for a reference textbook I highly recommend Graphs and Homomorphisms by P. Hell and J. Nešetřil.

 References